 What is a stock market index?

 A stock market index is a index that follows a section of the stock market.
-These indices derive their values primarily from stock prices.
+These indices derive their values primarily from a group of stock prices.
 Investors often use these indices to describe, measure and compare the aggregate performances of a group of selected stocks.

 What is index investing?